awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 1. The instance is rebooted if any updates were installed\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance is not rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.\)

 ------
-#### [ Debian ]
+#### [ Debian Server ]

-On Debian instances, the patch installation workflow is as follows:
+On Debian Server instances, the patch installation workflow is as follows:

-1. On Debian 8 only: Because some Debian 8\.\* instances refer to an obsolete package repository \(`jessie-backports`\), Patch Manager performs the following additional steps to ensure that patching operations succeed:
+1. On Debian Server 8 only: Because some Debian Server 8\.\* instances refer to an obsolete package repository \(`jessie-backports`\), Patch Manager performs the following additional steps to ensure that patching operations succeed:

    1. On your instance, the reference to the `jessie-backports` repository is commented out from the source location list \(`/etc/apt/sources.list.d/jessie-backports`\)\.
 As a result, no attempt is made to download patches from that location\.

    1. A Stretch security update signing key is imported\.
-This key provides the necessary permissions for the update and install operations on Debian 8\.\* distributions\.
+This key provides the necessary permissions for the update and install operations on Debian Server 8\.\* distributions\.

    1. An `apt-get` operation is run to ensure that the latest version of `python3-apt` is installed before the patching process begins\.